EN Banner

 So what causes the price to be so much different?

-Blue Lagoon is a spa experience.
-The water does amazing stuff to the skin.
-It is not “just another geothermal pool”.
-On the other hand, Secret Lagoon is just a geothermal pool.
-It is known by the locals as the oldest geothermal pool, that’s all.
 So, what you are paying for is to soak in a natural hot tube with scenery and history.
 The water is the same as the hot tube in public swimming pools, in geothermal rivers, and in the hot tubes at hotels and guesthouses (many of which have amazing views as well).

 Is it still worth it to go to the Secret Lagoon?
 Yes, if you are there for the experience of soaking in a natural geothermal hot spring with beautiful scenery and history.
-No, if you are looking for a cheaper alternative to Blue Lagoon as they are totally not the same and not comparable.
+No, if you are looking for a cheaper alternative to Blue Lagoon as they are not the same and not comparable.

-Is Blue Lagoon really worth the price?
-You should decide that for yourself after giving it a try.
-For one, the water really does amazing stuff to the skin.
-I personally love it and I use Blue Lagoon’s mineral mask and lotion for my routine.
+I love it and I use Blue Lagoon’s mineral mask and lotion for my routine.
 I might be biased but since I am only one in more than one million people who gave a thumbs-up to Blue Lagoon after trying it, the numbers must mean something.

-Is Blue Lagoon really a tourist trap?
-I would really not agree with that.
-Yes, it is true that many tourists visit the Blue Lagoon, but so are Disneyland, Universal Studio, the Great Wall of China, the Eiffel tower, and any other popular tourist attractions.
-Are they all tourist traps?
-People want to go and visit these places because they are popular, they are amazing and they are awesome.
-So is the Blue Lagoon.
+Is Blue Lagoon a tourist trap?
+I would not agree with that.
+Yes, many tourists indeed visit the Blue Lagoon, but so are Disneyland, Universal Studio, the Great Wall of China, the Eiffel Tower, and many other popular tourist attractions.

 Follow us